Ross Tucker: New England Patriots

 Tucker signed with the New England Patriots on December 13, 2005.
 He played in one game and was declared inactive in three contests.

 Cleveland Browns

 On August 8, 2006, he was traded to the Cleveland Browns in exchange for a conditional 2007 draft choice (not exercised).
 On August 8, 2006, after LeCharles Bentley tore his patella tendon, Tucker was acquired from the Patriots for a conditional 7th round draft pick.
 He was released on September 2 after starting the final three preseason games.

 Redskins and retirement

 For the second time on March 8, 2007, Tucker signed with the Redskins again as a free agent.
 He suffered a career-ending neck injury that bruised his spinal cord during the preseason.
 On August 28, he was placed on the injured reserve list.

-He officially announced his retirement in March 2008.
+Tucker announced his retirement in March 2008.
+He played in 42 games in his 7-year NFL career, starting 28.

 Sports journalism

-Tucker joined Sports Illustrated in 2008, writing on the NFL for SIs website.
-Starting with the beginning of the 2010 NFL season, Tucker became the host of The Morning Kickoff with Ross Tucker on Sirius XM NFL Radio.
-Tucker has occasionally filled-in for hosting duties on The Dan Patrick Show.
-Currently, Tucker serves as a commentator for NFL games on Westwood One and is the Philadelphia Eagles preseason game television analyst.
-He also calls college games on CBS Sports Network.
-Tucker currently writes an NFL column for The Athletic and is an NFL insider for Audacy.
-He also hosts many podcasts on his network including the Ross Tucker Football Podcast.